R. G. Anand v. Deluxe Films

 RG Anand v.
 Delux Films, (AIR 1978 SC 1613) is a landmark decision of the Supreme Court of India in the area of copyright law.
-The case deals with a copyright infringement suit against the movie New Delhi made by Mohan Sehgal in 1954.
+The case deals with a copyright infringement suit against the film New Delhi made by Mohan Sehgal in 1954.
 The plaintiff R.G.
 Anand, contended that it was modeled on the plot of a play Hum Hindustani written and produced by him.
 The judgment is remarkable for clarifying the concepts of idea-expression dichotomy and copyright infringement under the Indian copyright law.

 Background of the case

 The plaintiff wrote the play Ham Hindustani and it soon became very popular.
-In 1954, the defendant Mohan Sehgal sent a letter to the plaintiff that he wishes to make a movie based on the play.
+In 1954, the defendant Mohan Sehgal sent a letter to the plaintiff that he wishes to make a film based on the play.
 The plaintiff met the defendant and discussed the entire play.
-The defendant did not commit anything, but the plaintiff later came to know that the defendant released a movie titled New Delhi.
-After watching the movie, the plaintiff was of the opinion that it is based on the story of his play.
+The defendant did not commit anything, but the plaintiff later came to know that the defendant released a film titled New Delhi.
+After watching the film, the plaintiff was of the opinion that it is based on the story of his play.
 So he filed a suit against the defendant for permanent injunction and damages.
 Both the District Court and the High Court ruled against the plaintiff on a finding of the facts.
 The case finally reached the Supreme Court of India.